connormaas/private-projects/README.md

 ## [c0vm](https://github.com/connormaas/c0vm)

 #### Overview
-c0vm is a virtual machine for C0, a C-like language developed by Carnegie Mellon University.
-In essence, it is a stack-based language that handles arithmetic operations and other instructions.
-The call stack consists of frames, each containing local variables, a local operand stack, and a return address.
-Operands are popped from an operand stack and their result is pushed back onto the stack.
-Functions defined in a source file are kept in a “function pool” and library functions are kept in a “native pool”.
+The C0 Virtual Machine (C0VM) is a stack-based virtual machine designed to execute [C0](https://c0.cs.cmu.edu/docs/c0-reference.pdf) bytecode.
+It draws inspiration from the Java Virtual Machine ([JVM](https://www.geeksforgeeks.org/jvm-works-jvm-architecture).

+## Key Features:
+- Bytecode Execution: C0VM reads and executes compiled C0 code represented in a bytecode format.
+It processes one instruction at a time and executes it based on the operational semantics defined for each instruction.
+- Value Representation: Primitive types are represented as 32-bit signed integers, while reference types are represented as void pointers.
+These are encapsulated under a special type called `c0_value`, which can hold either a primitive or a reference type.
+- Runtime Data Management: The runtime environment manages an operand stack, bytecode, a program counter, local variables, and a call stack to ensure the correct execution flow of the program.
+- Instruction Set: The instruction set comprises various instructions covering stack manipulation, arithmetic operations, local variables handling, control flow management, function calls and returns, memory allocation, and load/store operations.
+- Error Handling: C0VM is equipped to detect and handle various runtime errors, issuing error messages for anomalies such as null dereferencing, array index out of bounds, and division by zero.
+- Heap Management: Manages a C0 runtime heap to satisfy C0 allocation requests, with memory allocation and deallocation handled through C runtime heap functions, ensuring memory safety.

+#### Structure:
+- Operand Stack: The operand stack is a Last In, First Out ([LIFO](https://www.geeksforgeeks.org/lifo-last-in-first-out-approach-in-programming)) data structure where C0 values are pushed and popped during the execution of instructions.
+Bytecode: The bytecode is an array of bytes where each byte represents an instruction or part of an instruction for the current C0 function.
+- Program Counter: The program counter holds the address of the currently executing instruction, advancing to the next instruction after the current instruction is executed.
+- Local Variables: Local variables are stored in a `c0_value` array with a designated size for each function, facilitating the storage and retrieval of function-local data.
+- Call Stack: The call stack comprises frames, each containing local variables, a local operand stack, and a return address, which facilitates function calls and returns.
+- Constant Pools: The constant pools house numerical and string constants which can be referenced by the bytecode during execution.
+- Function Pools: Function pools store C0 functions and library functions in separate pools, facilitating function call resolution.
+- Heap: The heap contains C0 strings, arrays, and cells, with memory allocated directly using C runtime heap functions, ensuring efficient memory management.

 ## [Exp Language](https://github.com/connormaas/exp-language)

 #### Overview
+Exp is a simple programming language implemented in C, which evaluates mathematical expressions based on a user-defined order of operations and left-associative principle.
+Valid operators include:

+- `**`: power
+- `*`, `/`, `%`: multiply, divide, modulo
+- `+`, `-`: add, subtract
+- `<<`, `>>`, arithmetic left-shift, arithmetic right-shift
+- `<`, `>`, `==`, `!=`: less than, greater than, equal to, not equal to
+- `||`, `&&`: or, and

+#### Implementation
-Exp is a simple programming language in C, capable of effectively performing mathematical calculations based on the standard order of operations using the left-associative principle.
-The operators are listed from lowest to highest precedence as follows (items with equivalent precedence are grouped together): `||`, `&&`, `(<, >, ==, !=)`, `<<`, `>>`, `(+, -)`, `(*, /, %)`, `**`.
-The description of each operator can be found in the image file within this repository.
-The language first implemented stack, queue, dictionary, and libraries to assist with parsing an entry for computation.
-The function “parse” takes in a queue of strings (numbers and operators) and a dictionary of precedences for each operator.
-The stack is used to store the current value and operators that have been popped from the queue as applicable.
-Once the stack is empty, the result is returned (assuming that the ordered combination of operators and values are valid for a complete operation).
+The function `parse` takes in a queue of strings (numbers and operators) and a dictionary of precedences for each operator.
+A stack is used to store the current value and operators that have been popped from the queue.
+Once the stack is empty, the result is returned.
+The handling of invalid inputs is accounted for in all cases.